Articles Β» Email Database Β» Property Management Email List in 2026: How to Reach 81,000+ Verified Contacts

 Should I use the same list for email and phone outreach?

 You can, but the rules differ.
 Email falls under CAN-SPAM.
-Phone outreach falls under TCPA, which requires scrubbing against the Do Not Call registry and getting prior express consent for autodialed calls.
-Many property management email lists include phone numbers, but make sure you're compliant before dialing.
-The penalties for TCPA violations ($500-$1,500 per call) add up faster than most people realize.
+Phone falls under TCPA, which requires scrubbing the Do Not Call registry and prior express consent for autodialed calls.
+Many property management email lists include phone numbers, but get compliant before you dial.
+TCPA penalties ($500–$1,500 per call) add up faster than people expect.